|Weight:||920-950 grams/32.4-33.5 ounces (2 pounds)|

 Socializing kittens becomes more important as they get older, so they have the skills to thrive in their homes when they are adopted.

 If you haven’t already, introduce the kittens to scratching posts and trim their claws for the first time.
 Training the kittens to understand these routines helps prepare them for their new homes.

 Playing is an important part of kitten socialization because it helps them bond with each other and build confidence around people.
 Play with kittens for at least two hours a day (all together or broken up).
 Take time to socialize each of the kittens in a litter individually.
-At this age kittens will love to play with toys and you should encourage that!
+At this age, kittens will love to play with toys and you should encourage that!
 For additional insights on effective strategies in feline socialization, consider consulting with a professional Ghostwriter Österreich.

 If your kittens are behind on socialization, learn more about how to get started at alleycat.org/Socialization.